Diversity in Life Sciences

 Kelly Craig, PhD

-Prior to joining IBM, she was a Principal Investigator exploring the pathophysiology of disease in basic, translational, and clinical research projects leading teams at the NIA/NIH, a healthcare institution, and in academia.
-Formerly as a tenured Associate Professor of Biological Sciences, she synthesized and presented medical educational programming and its deliverables for many clinical areas with an emphasis in neuroscience, oncology, cardiology, metabolism, and immunology.
-She acquired grant funding to manage an undergraduate research laboratory and mentored students in the life sciences.
-She completed a postdoctoral fellowship in oncology and endocrinology for preclinical product development and facilitated clinical trials management at a community hospital serving a diverse population across a large and rural geographic region.
+Prior to academia, she was a Principal Investigator exploring the pathophysiology of disease in basic, translational, and clinical research projects leading teams at the NIA/NIH and a healthcare institution.
+She completed a postdoctoral fellowship in oncology and endocrinology for preclinical product development and facilitated clinical trials management at a community hospital serving a diverse large population across a rural geographic region.
 She served on the community health steering committee for the design and execution of local programs to improve health and healthcare with a focus on equity-driven interventions.

 She obtained her PhD in Biochemistry and Molecular Biology from Georgetown University studying mitochondrial contributions to neurodegenerative disease etiology.
 Her dissertation covered the biological areas of neuroscience, metabolism, cell biology, and genomics.
 Dr. Craig also earned a teaching certificate in science communication.